adrienneparsons/ASC_cytokine_proteomics_sc/README.md

 ["ASC single cell analysis"](Figure2.pdf)

 ### Single cell RNA sequencing and bulk proteomic concurrence testing
 Following this single cell RNA sequencing pipeline, the proteomics data is read in and protein names are substituted for gene names.
-Following some formatting, the correlatiion between bulk proteomics data in control and cytokine-stimulated cultured samples and single-cell pseudobulk data in control and cytokine-stimulated cells is calculated.
+Following some formatting, the correlation between bulk proteomics data in control and cytokine-stimulated cultured samples and single-cell pseudobulk data in control and cytokine-stimulated cells is calculated.
 Differential gene expression analysis (control vs. stimulated) and differential protein abundance analysis (control vs. stimulated) are performed, and the relationship between differentially abundant genes/proteins is idenitfied, plotted, and functionally interrogated uusing GSEA.

 ["Concurrence testing"](Figure4.pdf)

 ### Protemic profiling
 Next, analysis using just the bulk proteomics of 10 human donor ASC samples (5 donors, control and cytokine-stimulated) is performed.
 PCA plotting shows separation based on presence or absence of cytokine treatment.
 Differential protein analysis is plotted as a volcano plot.
-The heatmaps showing all proteins, differentially abundant proteins, sand proteins encoded by DE genes following cytokine stimulation (Hu et al, Cell BioSci 2024) are made.
+The heatmaps showing all proteins, differentially abundant proteins, and proteins encoded by DE genes following cytokine stimulation (Hu et al, Cell BioSci 2024) are made.

 ["Proteomic profiling"](Figure3.pdf)